Filling concrete needs for

 The purpose of the survey is to allow Blum Center staff to assess the effectiveness of the program as a whole.
 We do not use the survey to evaluate individuals, and your survey responses have absolutely no impact on how we review your application.
 In fact, we won’t even look at your survey responses until after grants have been awarded.

 There are many resources at UCI and beyond for funding and support.
 Depending on the type of project you have in mind, you may want to consider:

 - Event-focused support incorporating arts & culture: Illuminations

 - Research-focused support: UROP

-- Long-term Social Enterprise support: New Venture Competition
+- Startup or business support: New Venture Competition

-- Startup company or nonprofit support: New Venture Competition – Social Enterprise Track
+- Long-term sustainable social enterprises: New Venture Competition – Social Enterprise Track